unremarkablegarden/shipwreck/README.md

 If you load a folder with 256 samples, that will be two banks, Bank 1 and 2, with 128 samples in each.
 1,000 samples would make 7 banks.

 **Start** and **End** are rotaries so that you can map or control them.
 You can also make a selection by clicking and dragging in the sample view box.
+If you use the sample box it makes a selection at sample zero-crosspoints, which reduces clicks and pops.
+If you use Start and End, for now, they aren't that smart.

 **Pitch** speeds up or slows down the sample playback.
 This is best to use when not in time-stretch mode.